 - Old method, IMD or noise increased 3 dB.

-- IMD tone at noise floor = 4
+- IMD tone at noise floor =

 - This was DR3, either IMD or noise limited.

 - With the new method, noise increased 10 dB, and by ear you hear nothing but noise.

 - How is this the same?

-- Unless you work a contest using a 3-Hz CW filter, the new League dynamic range measurements are meaningless.
-If the radio is phase noise limited.
+- Unless you work a contest using a 3-Hz CW filter, the new League dynamic range measurements are significantly greater than on-air usage, if the radio is phase noise limited.